 If you want a tangible approach to your investment, consider starting a business or funding a start-up.
 For the latter, there are crowdfunding platforms that you can use, such as Investree or Cropital.

-🎯 Make Necessary Adjustments in Your Insurance Coverage
+🎯 Make Necessary Adjustments to Your Insurance Coverage

 In your 30s, you need more than a life insurance policy.
-You’ll realize that you’re more exposed to a lot of risks, and you can’t afford to be hit by them.
+You’re more exposed to a lot of risks, and you can’t afford to be hit by them.
 Update your insurance coverage, especially if you have new assets to protect.

-If you have a car, get a comprehensive policy on top of the compulsory third party liability insurance (CTPL).
+If you have a car, get a comprehensive policy on top of the compulsory third-party liability insurance (CTPL).
 The same goes for your house and business.
-You may also want to get a disability insurance policy in case an accident renders you incapable of working for quite some time.
+You may also want to get a disability insurance policy in case an accident renders you incapable of working for some time.

-You can do this in a few ways.
-First, put a portion of your investment’s earnings towards your retirement fund.
+First, put a portion of your investment’s earnings toward your retirement fund.
 Second, increase your monthly contributions to Pag-IBIG and SSS.
 Third, if you have a VUL, increase your premium payments.
 Fourth, save up what’s left of your monthly income.
 Lastly, set aside the windfalls that will come your way, such as tax refunds, bonuses, and even inheritance.

 List of Financial Goals for Those in Their 40s and Above

-The nature of your financial goals in your 40s should be all about sustaining and strengthening what you’ve built in your youth.
-And as gray and white hairs start to grow, you’ll need to look again at your priorities, change them, or get rid of some of them.
-This is also the point where you’re supposed to plan the way you’ll leave your legacy.
+The nature of your financial goals in your 40s should be all about sustaining and strengthening what you built in your youth.
+And as white hairs start to show, you need to look again at your priorities, change them, or get rid of some of them.
+At this point, you also need to plan the way you’ll leave your legacy.

 Now that you’re closer to retirement, your priorities have changed.
 You become increasingly concerned about your health and your kids’ future.
-Look again at your goals and accomplish those that are immediately needed.
+Look again at your goals and accomplish those you immediately need.
 For one, ramp up your health insurance coverage, as you’re more likely to get sick.

-Especially if you’re the breadwinner, you may need to consider disability or accident insurance.
-This ensures that your family will be protected when events arise that disable and hinder you from working.
+If you’re the breadwinner, you need to consider disability or accident insurance.
+This ensures that your family will be protected in case events that disable and hinder you from working arise.
 If you have a child, update your life insurance policy and include your kid.

 Some legal and financial experts advise that you write your will while you’re young and strong.
-But if you have delayed it up until this point, don’t worry, you still have time.
+But if you delayed it up until this point, you still have time.

-Having a will gives you the peace of mind that your loved ones will be taken care of when unforeseen events happen.
+A will gives you the peace of mind that your loved ones will be taken care of if unforeseen events happen.
 It will also help keep family conflicts at bay since all your assets are already specifically divided among your loved ones.

 In case you have an existing will, it’s important to update it when certain events happen, such as an increase in assets or additional family members coming in.

-With more expenses to consider, such as your mortgage payment or your child’s tuition, you can’t be as risky as you were back when you had fewer responsibilities.
+With more expenses to consider, such as your mortgage payment or your child’s tuition, you can’t take risks as you did back when you had fewer responsibilities.
 As such, you need to transfer your investments to less aggressive instruments.

 If you have cash in stocks, you may want to transfer a large portion of your earnings to mutual funds or bonds.
 Nevertheless, you can still retain some money in stocks and even crypto, provided that this investment doesn’t make up the majority of your portfolio.

-In case you’re in your mid- or late 60s and already an empty-nester, you may realize that living in a large house is impractical since maintaining it can be expensive.
+In case you’re in your mid-60s or late 60s and already an empty-nester, living in a large house may be impractical since maintaining is expensive.
 You’ll find downsizing truly appealing.

 You have two options here.
 First, sell off your home and buy a smaller one.
-The excess can go to savings or your investments.
-Second, leave your home, have it rented or leased, and rent a smaller and cheaper place for yourself.
+The excess can go to savings or investments.
+Second, leave your home, rent or lease it out, and rent a smaller and cheaper place for yourself.
 This strategy turns your real estate property into an income-generating asset.

-22. Plan What You’ll Do After You Retire―From Budgeting to Having Fun
+🎯 Plan What to Do After You Retire―From Budgeting to Having Fun

-Fearing that you won’t be able to enjoy your money before you die is just rational.
-But if you come to think of it, there are far worse fears than that.
-Like outliving your savings and retirement fund.
+It's rational to fear that you won’t be able to enjoy your money before you die.
+But come to think of it, there are far worse things than that, like outliving your savings and retirement fund.

-Also, you need to plan what you’ll do with the inordinate amount of time you have in your hands.
+Also, you need to plan what to do with the inordinate amount of time you have on your hands.
 You have a lot of options: you can travel the world, find a new hobby, visit old friends, or do anything you please, as long as your budget permits it.

-Money can’t buy happiness.
-That’s undeniably one of the most prominent financial adages that have endured the passing of time.
-To some extent, this is true.
-But as you grow older and more pragmatic, the more you’ll also realize that money can actually buy comfort, peace of mind, and time.
-All of which are important for living a happy life.
+Money can’t buy happiness—that’s one of the most prominent financial adages that have endured the passing of time.
+To some extent, it's true.
+But as you grow older and more pragmatic, you’ll also realize that money can actually buy comfort, peace of mind, and time, all of which are important for living a happy life.

-This truth will make you realize that achieving financial security and stability is actually one of your ultimate goals.
-To end up attaining this goal, you need to break it down into manageable pieces and steps―and all of them are listed above.
+This is why financial security and stability should be one of your ultimate goals.
+To attain this goal, you need to break it down into manageable pieces and steps―and all of them are listed above.

-Keep on reading our guides and articles here on Moneymax not just to enrich your financial knowledge but also to give yourself an idea of how to come up with financial goals and how to achieve them.
+Keep reading our guides here on Moneymax to enrich your financial knowledge and learn how to achieve your financial goals in 2023.